zweatshirt/img_format_converter/README.md

 This project is about 80% done.
 There are some things to iron out for quality, and I would like to make a proper executable with CLI args.

-This project was written in Linux and as such the executable may not work on other platforms.
+This project was written on a Linux machine and as such the executable may not work on other platforms.
 If so, run `cargo build --release` on your native machine.